whamcloud/Online-Help/docs/Install_Guide/ig_ch_16_appC_backup_recovery.md

 ### Example Backup Checklist

 The following is an example checklist of high level tasks to perform in executing a backup.
-Perform these tasks after creating an Intel® EE for Lustre\* file system using the Manager for Lustre\* dashboard.
+Perform these tasks after creating an Manager for Lustre\* file system using the Manager for Lustre\* dashboard.

 -   Save Kickstart Template from OS Installation (or create one)